 Resources to Support Inclusive Teaching

-The Inclusive STEM Teaching Project, a NSF Improving Undergraduate STEM Education program, is hosting a six-week Massive Open Online Course (MOOC) from March 23 - May 4, 2022 via edX.
-Join a community of over 2,000 faculty, postdocs, graduate students, and staff, and register for our online course this spring.
+The Inclusive STEM Teaching Project, a NSF Improving Undergraduate STEM Education program, is hosting a six-week Massive Open Online Course (MOOC) from March 6 - April 28, 2023 via edX.
 By participating in this course, you will learn how to:

 - Advance your awareness, self-efficacy, and ability to cultivate inclusive classroom environments;